-AAD121 Introduction to Arts Administration (3)

-A survey course that covers topics relevant to administering the arts, and includes reviewing state and federal legislation relevant to non-profit organizations, non-profit agency structure, long range planning, board development, marketing, fundraising, public relations, advocacy, budget, human resources and ongoing compliance issues.
+AAD121 Introduction to Arts Administration (3) A survey course that covers topics relevant to administering the arts, and includes reviewing state and federal legislation relevant to non-profit organizations, non-profit agency structure, long range planning, board development, marketing, fundraising, public relations, advocacy, budget, human resources and ongoing compliance issues.
 Students will have opportunities to interact with professionals in the field and explore career options.
 Offered every other year.

-AAD203 Arts Fundraising (3)
+AAD202 Communication and Marketing in the Arts (3)